 The election is seen as crucial for setting the country on the path to stability and qualifying it for crucial international aid to help reform a bloated and powerful army—and end the country’s appalling record of coups.

 Guinea-Bissau achieved independence from Portugal in 1974, the only West African nation to do so through armed combat.

 But ever since then, the army and state have remained in constant, often deadly conflict, with the result that no president has ever completed a full term in office.
-Three have been overthrown by coups and one was assassinated in office in 2009.

 ‘Peace and quiet’

 Sunday’s election came after the last president, Malam Bacai Sanha, died in January following a long illness.

 “The country needs peace and quiet,” one voter, retired electrician Jaime Antonio Lopes, said at a polling station in the crumbling seaside capital Bissau.